 (d) contrary to any direction on a sign relating to that CALM land or an area of that land specified in the sign; or

-(e) where there is in force a fire danger forecast issued by the Bureau of Meteorology of “high”, “very high”, “severe”, “extreme” or “catastrophic” that relates to, or includes, that CALM land.
+(e) where there is in force a fire danger forecast issued by the Bureau of Meteorology of “high”, “extreme” or “catastrophic” that relates to, or includes, that CALM land.

 Penalty: a fine of $2 000.